allenaavila/inner-beast-service/docs/api/beasts-get-beast-by-id.md

-# GET beasts by ID
+# GET beast by ID

 Returns all `beasts` specified by the `beastId` parameter, if it exists.